 I used to feel like the world was dissolving, and that nothing was solid; as if I could see the air between the molecules that forms all things and people.
 It was a terrifying visualization and an even worse feeling.
 Now, because I have a better understanding of how my thoughts dictate my reality, whenever I’m in the midst of a panic attack rather than exerting energy on wishing that it would be over, I simply surrender to them.
 Wishing and hoping only makes them last longer and focusing on what an uncomfortable, traumatizing, and scary experience it is only exacerbates the intensity of them.

 Learning to focus the mind can also be incredibly helpful for coping with panic attacks.
 Most of us aren’t aware of whether we’re good at focusing or not, but I quickly learned that my mind was not disciplined enough to focus most of the time.
 Although I’m sure this same scenario had happened many times before, I first noticed the power of focusing my mind once while having dinner with my boyfriend at home.
 We were sitting at the table, drinking wine, and while he had already finished his dinner, I still hadn’t been able to eat anything.
 Suddenly, I remembered that this was the same symptom I had previously had, right before having a panic attack.
-It wasn’t a conscious or clear thought, but almost as if my subconscious and body had a memory of this symptom.
-It was in this moment I began to take notice of the process my mind went through before going into a panic attack.
+It wasn’t a conscious or clear thought, but almost as if I unconsciously remembered this symptom throughout my body.
+It was at this moment I began to take notice of the process my mind went through before going into a panic attack.
 I realized that noticing the symptoms of an impending panic attack simply made me feel helpless and further exacerbated the state of crisis I felt.
 And it happened in less than two seconds; as soon as I realized a panic attack might be coming, the emotions linked to being unsafe, in crisis, and under attack quickly reared their heads and it seemed there was no going back.

 I then began to understand that if I focused my attention on the present moment rather than analyzing what might happen over the following few seconds and minutes, I was able to pacify and in some cases completely prevent the impending panic attack.
 Of course, as there’s so much happening in your mind when this situation arises, this was incredibly difficult to do and took a lot of practice, but eventually it began to help.
-So, it’s very important to be clear on this point: this practice only has the potential to help in the moments of anxiety if you practice beforehand, when you are not in the middle of any challenging situations
+So, it’s very important to be clear on this point: this practice has no clinical support and I am not definitely telling you how to overcome a panic attack.
+These are only based on my personal experience.

 In spite of learning to practice how to hone my focus, I wondered how I could go out with my husband to have dinner and actually eat something and not have a panic attack.
 I knew that a crowded place would be too challenging for me, so my idea was to go to an empty restaurant, right when it opened, so there wouldn’t be anybody there yet.
 And so that’s what we did.